malikmeraj/malikmeraj/README.md

 - 👋 Hi, I’m @malikmeraj
 - 👀 I’m interested in ...
 Laravel
 - 🌱 I’m currently learning ...
-Paython
+Node JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.linkedin.com/in/malik-meraj-632302174